segergabriel/FastRobots/Lab7.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/7m.png?raw=true)

-Then, a constant step response experiment towards a wall was used, with a PWM value of 200.
+A constant step response experiment towards a wall was used to find d and m, with a PWM value of 200.
 This approach generated the following data:

 pic of graph

-Looking at the graph we can see that the speed reaches steady state at a derivative of about
+Looking at the graph we can see that the speed reaches steady state at a derivative of about xm/s.
+And the 90% rise time was about 1s.
+So we have,

-calculations for d and m and matrices
+calculations for d and m
+and matrices

 ### Initialize Kalman Filter